 Emile Braunplein looks like a tableau from a Brueghel painting: warmly wrapped-up skaters whirl around in a mediaeval setting.
-If you look upwards for a moment, you will realise that the contemporary architecture of the City Pavilion fits the scene perfectly.
-There is a separate ice rink for young skaters.
+If you look upwards for a moment, you will realise that the architecture of the City Pavilion fits the scene perfectly.

 This activity takes place on a location within the low emission zone